Deformation quantization and perverse sheaves: DQ modules

 Let $S$ be a symplectic manifold.
 The authors of \cite{PoleselloSchapira} have constructed a $\C(\!(\hbar)\!)$-algebroid $\sfhW_S$ on $S$ with the following properties: \begin{itemize} \item If $U\subset S$ is an open subset together with a symplectic embedding $U\hookrightarrow \T^* X$ into a cotangent bundle, then

-\item Given an intersection of two such charts, the isomorphism of the algebras of half-twisted WKB-differential operators is given by a $\ast$-preserving quantized symplectic transformation. \item If $Y\rightarrow S$ is a contactification, then there is a natural embedding
+\item Given an intersection of two such charts, the isomorphism of the algebras of half-twisted WKB-differential operators is given by a $\ast$-preserving quantized symplectic transformation (see the paragraph following \cref{prop:QST}). \item If $Y\rightarrow S$ is a contactification, then there is a natural embedding

 \end{itemize}

 The antiinvolution $\ast$ on $\hW^{\sqrt{v}}_X$ globalizes to a $\C$-linear isomorphism of algebroids $\sfhW_S\cong \sfhW^{\op}_S$ which sends $\hbar\mapsto -\hbar$.
 As for $\sfhE_Y$-modules, we freely pass between left and right $\sfhW_S$-modules using this antiinvolution.